fercanc/CNN-bacteria/README.md

 Database: 1000 high resolution petri dish images consisting of 5 different bacteria species.

-Next steps: Masking and segmentation to isolate individual bacteria colonies.
+We were not able to finish fully within the 2 weeks project timeline but next steps would be masking and segmentation to isolate individual bacteria colonies.

+Google Cloud platform was used for computational load.